 We intend to invest the net proceeds of this offering primarily in prime and Alt-A mortgage loans, non-Agency RMBS, Agency RMBS and ABS, CDOs, CMBS and other consumer or non-consumer ABS.
 Initially, we expect to focus our investment activities on purchasing residential mortgage loans that have been originated by select high-quality originators, including the retail lending operations of leading commercial banks, and non-Agency RMBS.
-As the diligence and acquisition lead times for residential mortgage loans are longer than for non-Agency RMBS purchases, we expect our investment portfolio at the outset to be weighted toward non-Agency RMBS, subject to maintaining our REIT qualification and our 1940 Act exemption, but we expect our investment portfolio to become weighted toward residential mortgage loans over the next three to six months.
 Until appropriate investments can be identified, our Manager may invest these funds in interest-bearing short-term investments, including money market accounts, that are consistent with our intention to qualify as a REIT.
 These investments are expected to provide a lower net return than we hope to achieve from investments in our intended use of proceeds of this offering.
 See "Use of Proceeds."